Advantage Charlotte

 “The tournaments are designed to give the players a lot of matches, a lot of competition.
 We’ll play against some of the players we will see again in the spring but it gives us a first look at how we are in competition mode, see things we need to work on, things we’re good at,” Gorman said.

 The 49ers saw action this past weekend in the COFC Invitational.
 Alexandra Lee also found her way to the championship round of B1 singles, taking home the title.
 Martin showcased her talents winning her way to the A1 Singles championship round, falling short claiming second place.
-In doubles play Briana Bodner and Alexandra Lee won in the quarterfinals but fell short in the semi’s taking third.
+In doubles play Briana Bodner and Alexandra Lee won in the quarterfinals and won in her semi, taking third.
 Megan Smith came in third in the B1 singles.
 Pierina Imparato and Tai Martin came in seventh place in A1 doubles.
 Briana Bodner also took home third place in the B3 singles.

 The 49ers go to Wilmington to partake in the UNC-Wilmington Invitational this weekend.
 They will face schools from around the Carolinas.